CambriaSolutions/MSRFP-3717/artifacts/US Digital Services Playbook Checklist.md

   10. AUTOMATED TESTING AND DEPLOYMENTS

   We chose to use Mocha and Chai for unit testing as it ensures logic is working as expected and regressions do not creep in.
+We chose Kudu for automated deployment.
+Kudu integrates with Git and Azure for deployments.

   [x] Create automated tests that verify all user-facing functionality